-LT40S MH Stationary Metric Dimensions\
+LT40S MH Stationary Metric Dimensions

-LT40M MH Stationary Metric Dimensions\
+LT40M MH Stationary Metric Dimensions

-\All dimensions in millimetres
+^{}All dimensions in millimetres

-- 1. Unhook the carriage safety chain, located at the bottom of the vertical mast, near the battery box. - Turn the key switch on the control panel to the accessory (#3) position to enable the battery-operated accessories.
-Use the up/down switch on the control panel to raise the cutting head from the carriage rest pin.
-Swing the rest pin down below bed level. - 3.
+1. Unhook the carriage safety chain, located at the bottom of the vertical mast, near the battery box.

 Use the carriage forward/reverse switch (left side of control box) to move the cutting head toward the front end of the mill.
 Raise the two side supports that will prevent a log from falling off the side of the mill when loaded.

-2.3 Portable Sawmill Setup
+2.2 Portable Sawmill Setup